 Likewise, March is above average in terms of pricing.
 For hotels, much of the month is peak season, which is exactly as expensive as it sounds.
 Only holiday pricing is worse.
 For tickets, the pricing is not as bad, but it’s still far from the off-season in terms of per-day pricing.

 Overall, March is a tale of two months–but also a month on the rise.
 From my perspective, this last week of February/first week of March is one of the year’s “sweet spots” for planning a vacation.
-That’s especially true with March 2020, as Mickey & Minnie’s Runaway Railway, the major addition of the year at WDW, will open on March 4.
-Other minor additions debut before that, as covered in our 2020 Opening Dates & Details for Resorts, Rides & Restaurants at Disney World post.
+In fact, we love it so much that it’s our #2 week of the year on our rankings of 2021’s Best & Worst Months to Visit Walt Disney World.

 In addition to that, early March typically offers below average crowds, weather slightly on the cool side, and the start of the spring bloom with Flower & Garden Festival beginning.
 After that, March’s attractiveness deteriorates, but even later in the month, I still think the weather goes a long way to compensate for crowds.

 Do you agree or disagree with our thoughts on March at Walt Disney World?
 Have you done Walt Disney World during Spring Break before?
-Do you think it’s thesheeit…or a crappy time to go?
+Do you think it’s a good or bad time to visit?
 Any questions?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!